 Social butterflies come in all different breeds.
 Maybe you're lost without your Facebook profile, or you're addicted to gossip shows.
 Family and friends could be the most important part of your life, or you could get your social fix from parties and outings.
-Your social skills are top-notch, but did you ever think about earning a college degree to make a career out of your talents?
+Regardless of how your social skills have developed, have you ever thought about earning a college degree to make a career out of your talents?

-Check out these five best associate's degrees for social butterflies, and find out how you can find your way into a career that really uses your skills.
+Check out these five associate degrees for social butterflies, and find out how you can find your way into a career that really uses your skills.
 Wage statistics are by the Bureau of Labor Statistics unless otherwise noted.

 Associate's Degree in Nursing